 A good idea would be for you to educate yourself on living with mental illness.
 There are many different mental health disorders and you may not be fully aware of what your partner is suffering with.
 Ensure that your information comes from credible sources and is based on true facts.
 Look at mental health organisations or charities and the information they have.
 Also, learn about the signs and symptoms of what your partner is diagnosed with, this will help you to spot when they are having a particularly tough time.

-Supporting and looking after someone who is suffering with a mental health disorder can become time consuming and feel draining at times.
-To be the best support you can for them, make sure you take time out for you.
+Supporting and looking after someone who is suffering from a mental health disorder can become time-consuming and feel draining at times.
+To be the best support you can for them, make sure you take time out for yourself.
 You will not be able to help someone if you are not looking after yourself.
 Ensure you get enough sleep and regular physical activity.
 You could take time out to have a bath, read a book or practice mindfulness.
 Make sure you continue with your hobbies and maybe call on a friend or family member to help when you need a break.

 It is important for your partner to know that you do not think less of them because they are struggling with their mental health.
 Depression and anxiety can be lonely places, and knowing that they have someone there who loves and supports them is very important.
 They may not believe you or respond, but they do hear you, and having someone there will be a big help in their recovery.